Georgia State Route 388: Route description

 SR 388 begins at an intersection with SR 223 and the eastern terminus of Harlem–Grovetown Road in Grovetown.
 Here, SR 388 is known as Wrightsboro Road, a major urban corridor farther to the east in Augusta.
 SR 223 north of here is also known as Wrightsboro Road, but is known as West Robinson Avenue southeast of here.
 SR 388 travels to the northeast and passes Goodale Park.
 At an intersection with Whiskey Road, it begins a curve to the east.
 This 0.8 mi section of roadway is lined with numerous businesses on both sides.
 It then intersects the northern terminus of Katherine Street and the southern terminus of Horizon South Parkway.
 Here, SR 388 turns left onto Horizon South Parkway, while Wrightsboro Road continues to the east toward Augusta.
 SR 388 takes Horizon South Parkway to the north-northeast.

 It leaves the city limits of Grovetown just before passing a campus of Augusta Technical College and crossing over Mill Branch.
 It passes the Horizon South industrial complex, which includes a John Deere location, a Serta plant, and Palmetto Industries.
 Access is provided via Horizon West Parkway.
 Just after this intersection, the highway curves to the northwest.
-A short distance later, it curves to the north-northwest and has an interchange with Interstate 20 (I-20; Carl Sanders Highway) and its internal designation of SR 402.
+A short distance later, it curves to the north-northwest and has a brand new diverging diamond interchange with Interstate 20 (I-20; Carl Sanders Highway) and its internal designation of SR 402, which was converted from a formerly diamond interchange and was opened at February 26, 2024.
 Here, the roadway crosses over the Interstate highway on the Lieutenant General James E. Gray Memorial Bridge and becomes known as Lewiston Road.
 It curves to the north-northeast just south of an intersection with the southern terminus of William Few Parkway and the western terminus of Sugarcreek Drive.
 At an intersection with the eastern terminus of Mill Creek Lane, it curves back to the north-northwest.
 A short distance later, SR 388 meets its northern terminus, an intersection with SR 232 (Columbia Road).
 Here, the roadway continues as Hereford Farm Road, which leads to Evans.
 SR 388 connects SR 223 and SR 232, which travel parallel to each other on opposite sides of I-20 in southern Columbia County.
 This highway and Hereford Farm Road also serve to connect Grovetown and Evans.